Regulations for the 14th Klaudia Taev Competition (2025)

 5. FINAL ROUND

-In the last round, a maximum of six contestants will be chosen to perform with the orchestra.
+In the last round, a maximum of six competitors will be chosen to perform with the orchestra.
 Each singer prepares four opera arias which they can choose from the repertoire list.
 Every singer will perform only two of them, namely:

-• one of the four operatic arias, chosen by the singer’s personal preference;
+- one of the four operatic arias, chosen by the singer’s personal preference;

-• another opera aria is chosen by the jury from the other three options.
+- another opera aria is chosen by the jury from the other three options.
 The selection will be made by the Jury and announced to each finalist right after the semi-final round.

 Important!
 Singers are recommended to use the repertoire list provided by the Competition for choosing their arias for the Final round, but singers can also choose arias, which are not listed in this list.
-In this case, singers must bring the orchestral material (the conductor’s score and instrumental parts) by themselves.
+In this case, singers must provide the orchestral material (the conductor’s score and instrumental parts) by themselves.

 Every finalist will be allowed a 25-minute rehearsal with the orchestra on the same day, before the final round.